Updated April 2026

 Post-IRA Electrification Rebate Stacking 2026 — State-by-State Playbook

-The federal IRA EV credit expired September 30, 2025.
-Federal solar/battery credit steps down from 30% to 26% in 2026, then 22% in 2027, then 0% in 2028.
-State + utility + HEEHRA programs are now the primary stack.
+The federal IRA EV credit expired September 30, 2025, and the old homeowner clean-energy and efficiency credit assumptions should not be used for most new 2026 projects.
+State + utility + HEAR/HOMES programs are now the primary stack.
 Independent guide with specific dollar amounts, eligibility rules, and order-of-installation strategy for 16 states.

 Sources: DSIRE database, state energy office portals, federal §25C / §25D / HEEHRA / HOMES program documentation, ENERGY STAR rebate finder.
 Verify current availability before purchase as state programs are subject to annual appropriation.